slackapi/steno/docs/index.md

 ## Known Limitations

 * Replay mode will attempt to fire as many incoming requests from the scenario as possible, even in parallel, if all chronologically previous outgoing requests have already been matched.
 We're investigating a better solution so that you can describe scenarios where those requests should occur serially.
 Feedback welcome!

-* Response URL requests, Incoming Webhooks requests, and any requests to an origin other than 'https://slack.com' do not work yet.

 * Request trailers are not currently supported.